Q: What are your hours?

-Question: How do you keep my dog safe?
+Q: How do you keep my dog safe?

-Fido's staff members are trained and certified in dog body language and stress signals.
+A: Fido's staff members are trained and certified in dog body language and stress signals.
 During regular business hours there will be at least one staff certified in pet first aid at all times.
-We have extensive experience with many different behavioral types, health needs, medical conditions and breed characteristics.
+We have extensive experience with many different behavioural types, health needs, medical conditions and breed characteristics.
 The knowledge and expertise we've gained over the years has helped us to build the processes and policies that we use on a daily basis to keep your pet safe.
 Your pet's safety is our first priority.

-Question: How do you decide what pack to place my dog in?
+Q: How do you decide what pack to place my dog in?

-Dogs are evaluated carefully and are placed in play groups with friends that complement them.
+A: Dogs are evaluated carefully and are placed in play groups with friends that compliment them.
 Factors we take into consideration are size, age, energy level and play style.
 Dogs are introduced slowly to their pack in phases, based on comfort and confidence.
 All packs are closely monitored while they play, to ensure every dog has fun and stays safe.

-Question: What do you need to know about my pet?
+Q: What do you need to know about my pet?

-We ask that all new clients arrive 5 minutes early for their first visit.
+A: We ask that all new clients arrive 5 minutes early for their first visit.
 This ensures you have time to complete our intake forms which include questions regarding:

 physical information such as breed, weight, age, etc